park-peter/dao-ai/README.md

 ---

-### 12. Structured Input/Output Format
+### 12. Custom Input & Custom Output Support

-**What is this?** A standardized way to send information to your agent and receive responses back.
+**What is this?** A flexible system for passing custom configuration values to your agents and receiving enriched output with runtime state.

-**Why it matters:** Consistency makes it easier to:
+**Why it matters:**
+- **Pass context to prompts**: Any key in `configurable` becomes available as a template variable in your prompts
+- **Personalize responses**: Use `user_id`, `store_num`, or any custom field to tailor agent behavior
-- Track conversations across multiple interactions
+- **Track conversations**: Maintain state across multiple interactions with `thread_id`/`conversation_id`
-- Identify users and personalize responses
-- Maintain state (like Genie conversation IDs, cache hits)
+- **Capture runtime state**: Output includes accumulated state like Genie conversation IDs, cache hits, and more
-- Debug issues in production
+- **Debug production issues**: Full context visibility for troubleshooting

 **Key concepts:**
+- `configurable`: Custom key-value pairs passed to your agent (available in prompt templates)
-- `thread_id` or `conversation_id`: Identifies a specific conversation thread
+- `thread_id` / `conversation_id`: Identifies a specific conversation thread
 - `user_id`: Identifies who's asking questions
-- `session`: Runtime state that accumulates during the conversation
+- `session`: Runtime state that accumulates during the conversation (returned in output)

-DAO uses a structured format for passing configuration and session state:
+DAO uses a structured format for passing custom inputs and returning enriched outputs:

 ```python
 # Input format